Crypto terminology, decoded.

 Staking

-Locking tokens to help secure a network or protocol in exchange for rewards.
+Locking or delegating tokens to support a proof-of-stake network or protocol in exchange for potential rewards.

 Staking Rewards